 Adoption of tax year.
 A corporation adopts a tax year when it files its first income tax return.
-It must adopt a tax year by the due date (not including extensions) of its first income tax
+It must adopt a tax year by the due date (not including extensions) of its first income tax return.

 Change of tax year.
-Generally, a corporation must get the consent of the IRS before changing its tax year by filing Form 1128, Application To Adopt, Change, or Retain a Tax Year, However, under certain conditions, a corporation (other than a personal service corporation) may change its tax year without getting the consent.
-See Regulations section 1.442-1 and Pub.
-538.
+Generally, a corporation must get the consent of the IRS before changing its tax year by filing Form 1128, Application To Adopt, Change, or Retain a Tax Year.
+However, under certain conditions, a corporation may change its tax year without getting the consent.